What does fact checked mean?

 Minerals are an essential dietary component; without them, you may experience hair and nail problems.
 Deficiencies in certain minerals can lead to thinning strands and weak, brittle or spotted nails.
 While taking these minerals is not likely to thicken naturally fine hair and nails, meeting the recommended dietary allowances, or RDA, can help ensure that your strands and nails grow at their very best.
 Discuss any dietary changes with your doctor before making them.

 Without the mineral iodine, your thyroid cannot function properly, and this organ is responsible for growth and development in every area of your body.
 Therefore, an iodine deficiency can lead to a variety of hair and nail problems, including slow hair growth and dry skin, hair and nails.
-You need 120 to 150 mcg of iodine a day, and you can get this by using iodized table salt, as well as consuming items like shellfish, brown kelp, garlic, lima beans, spinach and turnip greens.
 You also can consume it as sodium iodide in a multivitamin, mineral or kelp supplement.

 While minerals are essential for hair and nail health, they can interact with each other as well as with your medications, so you must discuss them with a doctor prior to consuming them.
 If you believe you have a mineral deficiency, talk to your doctor and tell him about the symptoms you are having.
 Similarly, if you have recently noticed a change in the thickness or texture of your hair or nails, seek medical attention.

 How to Stop a Receding Hair Line With Diet Food

 What Vitamins & Minerals Do Eyebrow Hairs Need to Grow?

 - Huntington College of Health Sciences; Have a “Good Hair Day;” Gene Bruno; 2009